Almac Crowned overall Ulster Bank Business Achiever

 Ellvena Graham, Head of Ulster Bank Northern Ireland, said:

 “The Ulster Bank Business Achievers Awards are a highlight of our calendar in Ulster Bank.
-It gives us the opportunity to recognize and reward great innovation and also gives us the opportunity to meet exceptionally talented people.
+It gives us the opportunity to recognise and reward great innovation and also gives us the opportunity to meet exceptionally talented people.

 Ulster has traditionally punched above its weight in these awards and it’s great news that Almac is keeping the title of Overall Business Achiever in the region for another year.
 Congratulations to Almac and also to Avondale Foods and Janet McCollum, of Moy Park on their wonderful achievements.”